sirredbeard/awesome-wsl/README.md

 * [wsl-dotfiles](https://github.com/Xyene/wsl-dotfiles) - Configuration files and scripts for creating an i3-based environment inside WSL. ![github project][githublogo]
 * [wsl-docker-git-setup](https://github.com/rodtreweek/Castle-Winbuntu) - Shell script to configure WSL to use docker and docker-compose as well as a git-enabled prompt. ![github project][githublogo]
 * [WSL-DistroLauncher](https://github.com/Microsoft/WSL-DistroLauncher) - Reference launcher app for developing your own WSL distribution Microsoft Store package. ![github project][githublogo]
+* [wslbridge](https://github.com/rprichard/wslbridge) - wslbridge is a Cygwin program that allows connecting to the WSL command-line environment over TCP sockets, as with ssh, but without the overhead of configuring an SSH server. ![github project][githublogo]

 # Additional Resources